microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 This forms a `copy-on-write` data structure.
 Each revision of the tree shares unchanged blobs with the previous revision and incurs no cost for creating a new revision except for that of reproducing the blobs that have changed (the spine).
 Walking down the tree of chunks from a given root always yields a stable view of the state of the tree at that revision, i.e. a chunk tree will never change as a client walks around it.
 This is a useful property for providing `snapshot isolation` because the tree reader does not have to worry about edits from other clients or its own concurrent edits affecting its view.

+### Server-side Blob Retention

+It is a requirement that blobs be sufficiently long-lived on the server so that a client can download them when required.
+If a document is retaining its history then all blobs containing all chunks for all revisions must be available indefinitely.
+For documents that do not retain their history, blobs should live at least long enough for a client to be able to fully reconstruct the current state of the revision it is viewing; i.e. all blobs containing all chunks for oldest revision known by a participating client.

+> A client that goes offline for an extended period of time is a good example of when it's useful to keep old blobs available even when they are from revisions that are well-behind the most up-to-date revision.
+If, for example, blobs are retained for 30 days, then a client that disconnects from the server can keep working while offline, so long as it reconnects within 30 days.
+This is because at the time it reconnects, it (or other clients) may need access to the revision from before the client's disconnection in order to rebase the ops that were created while offline.

+Both summary blobs and attachment blobs have lifetimes determined by their presence in the summary tree.
+If a summary ceases to include either a (summary) "blob" or an "attachment" then the blob will eventually be forgotten.
+This API may be at odds with the storage techniques described in this document.
+For documents retaining history, the list of blobs to retain grows unboundedly, increasing the summary size indefinitely.
+And even for documents that don't retain history, it may be awkward to maintain a list of all "live" blobs; for large documents the number of blobs could scale so large that even the list of references to those blobs needs to be incrementally updated and submitted.

+One possible alternative would be to provide a mode in which the server assumes each blob should be retained indefinitely until the DDS explicitly requests that it be deleted.
+This gives the DDS complete control over the lifetime of blobs; the DDS tells the server to create blobs and it tells the server when to delete blobs.
+This degree of freedom allows a DDS to manage its blobs in the most efficient way possible, providing clear lifetime guarantees for blobs that the DDS needs to retain and reducing the amount of storage space that might be otherwise wasted on blobs that the DDS no longer needs.

 ### Write Amplification

 The drawback to replacing the spine for every edit is the intense [write amplification](https://en.wikipedia.org/wiki/Write_amplification).
 For every write to the tree, every chunk of the spine above the edited node is replaced, incurring multiple blob uploads for what began as a single update to a single value.
 To make matters even worse, each of these uploads must wait to begin until it knows the key of the blob below.
 Assuming that a blob's key is determined by the server and is not known until the upload completes, all uploads in the spine must occur one-by-one and are completely unparallelizable.